premchander-revature/interviewquestions/angular-questions/09-Services.md

-1. How do you make a service availiable for a component?
+1. How do you make a service available for a component?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)